 Remember, family and friends are just as new to a food allergy as you are.

-Take the time to share this article with family and friends so they can better understand your action plan.
+Take the time to share this article with family and friends to understand your action plan better.

-Allow family to practice with the demo EpiPen and other auto-injectors.
+Allow the family to practice with the demo EpiPen and other auto-injectors.

-Share your restaurant plan so they can help understand the plan when you are visiting.
+Share your restaurant plan so they can help you understand the plan when you are visiting.